 Ironwood, MI 49938

-International ski flying hill and recreation complex... located near the major ski areas of western Upper Michigan, within the Ottawa National Forest and along the North Country National Scenic Trail.
+International ski flying hill and recreation complex located near the major ski areas of western Upper Michigan, within the Ottawa National Forest and along the North Country National Scenic Trail.
 The only ski-flying hill in the Northern Hemisphere, it is located on Black River Road.
 The Adventure Ride allows you to take the chairlift up, alongside the landing and view the majestic landscape.
 Once you are greeted atop the lift, you can take the elevator up to the top of the jump which gives you first hand experience of the rush that skiers felt at the top of Copper Peak.
 Sitting 1000 feet above Lake Superior, on a clear day, you can see Canada and three states.
 We have a gift shop and museum on site, hiking and mountain biking trails and birding.
 Open mid-June through Labor Day weekend, Wednesday-Sunday, 10-4:30 and weekends from September through mid-October.
 See our website for specific details.

 33303 Headquarters Road